mozilla-l10n/localizer-documentation/src/tools/pontoon/search_filters.md

 Like in search engines, by default Pontoon will display matches that contain all the search terms.
 For example, searching for `new tab` will match both `Open links in tabs instead of new windows` and `New Tab`.

-To search for a perfect match, wrap the search terms in double quotes, e.g. `"new tab"`.
+To search for an exact match, wrap the search terms in double quotes, e.g. `"new tab"`.
 On the other hand, to search for strings that contain double quotes, escape them with a backslash, e.g. `\"`.

 ## Filters